Notenoughmail/notenoughmail.github.io/tfcgv/1.20.1/index.md

 - Continentalness
 - Grass density

-In addition, there are options to set the x and z offset of the preview (centered on (0,0) by default), the visualizer type, spawn overlay toggle, the preview size, a preview export button, and a seed field
+In addition, there are options to set the x and z offset of the preview (centered on (0,0) by default), the visualizer type, spawn overlay toggle, the preview size, and a seed field

 - Visualizer Type: Determines what the preview will show, defaults to *Rivers and Mountains*, clicking will toggle through: *Rock Types*, *Rocks*, *Biomes*, *Rainfall*, *Temperature*, *Biome Altitude*, *Inland Height*, and back to *Rivers and Mountains*
     - Biomes: Colors the preview based on the biome that was sampled at that point